andrewheberle/serverless-ssh-ca/client/README.md

 ## As a GUI

 If the client is built with the `tray` build tag and `-ldflags -H=windowsgui` it can be run as a GUI application that sits in the system tray (this is quite Windows-centric at this time) and allows generation of a private key and request/renewal of certificates.

 # Attributions

-The icons used by the client are made by Pixel perfect from [www.flaticon.com](https://www.flaticon.com).
+The icons used by the client are made by Freepik from [www.flaticon.com](https://www.flaticon.com).